 - In Mexico, class 42, reg # 1253144

-The ASF owns the following registered or applied for trademarks for our Apache Kafka® software:
+The ASF owns the following registered trademarks for our Apache Kafka® software:

 The ASF owns the following registered trademarks for our Apache Lucene Core® software: